jjestra/netivreg/README.md

    After completing steps 1–3 above, link Python to your local Stata installation.
 Open Stata and use the following command in the Stata command window to set the Python version:

+   > Note: On Windows, one would write
    ```stata
    python set exec "C:\Users\<username>\anaconda3\envs\netivreg_env\python.exe" , permanently
    ```

    Replace `<username>` with your actual username in the path.
-This command tells Stata to use the specified Python executable within the Anaconda environment netivreg_env.
+This command tells Stata to use the specified Python executable within the Anaconda environment `netivreg_env`.
 Setting it permanently means Stata will remember this configuration for future sessions.
+Otherwise, you will need to set this address every time you would like to use the `netivreg` command.

 ## <span style="color:red">Manual</span> Installation: